better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 A human-readable name that is chosen for a [project][pe].
 It is not guaranteed to be unique.

+## project URN

+A unique identifier for a specific project on the Radicle network, roughly akin to the way GitHub identifies projects with `user-name/project-name`.
+Required for sharing a project with collaborators and cloning.

 ## publish
 To make data public to the network.
 Once something is published, it may be fetched and replicated by connected peers.

-## Radicle ID
-A unique shareable identifier for projects in the Radicle Network.
-Radicle IDs are usually shared as URNs.

 ## Radicle Link
 A peer-to-peer replication protocol built on Git.
 See [How it Works][hiw].